Rule 5101:14-1-05 | Comprehensive case management and employment program: case management.

 (c) All assigned hours of participation shall be accounted for by the lead agency.

-(d) Verified hours of participation shall be entered into the Ohio workforce case management system (OWCMS) in a timely manner.
+(d) Verified hours of participation shall be entered into Ohio's workforce case management system in a timely manner.

 (e) Acceptable types of verification for hours participated include but are not limited to the following: